-Information Technology Associate in Applied Science: AAS 3023 60 Credits Program Contact: Patricia Baker ~ (480) 732-7392 patricia.baker@cgcmail.maricopa.edu Certificate of Comp Administration: Cisc Certificate of Comp Professional (5204) Certificate of Comp and System Analysis RESTRICTED ELEC Students must choose Program Description The Associate in Applied Science (AAS) in Information Technology program is designed to approved by the divis apply in both Require area. provide students with skills to meet the changing employment needs of the information technology (IT) industry.
-With the flexibility of elective course GENERAL EDUCATI offerings in this degree, students are able to custom design a program that prepares them for depth of understanding in distinct IT areas or prepares them for a breadth of understanding across an IT field.
+• Information Technology Associate in Applied Science: AAS 3023 60 Credits Program Contact: Patricia Baker ~ (480) 732-7392 patricia.baker@cgc.edu Certificate of Completion in Computer Hardware and Desktop Support (5026) 16-20 Certificate of Completion in Networking Administration: Cisco (5969) 14-18 Certificate of Completion in Linux Professional (5204) 12 Certificate of Completion in Programming and System Analysis (5048) 24 Program Description The Associate in Applied Science (AAS) in Information Technology program is designed to provide students with skills to meet the changing employment needs of the information technology (TT) in decree With the fluibility of planting pages.
+RESTRICTED ELECTIVES: 9-27 CREDITS Students must choose 9-27 specific IT elective credits approved by the division chair.
+Selected courses will not apply in both Required Courses and Restricted Electives area.
+GENERAL EDUCATION: 22 CREDITS (IT) industry.
+With the flexibility of elective course offerings in this degree, students are able to custom design a program that prepares them for depth of CORE: 12 CREDITS understanding in distinct IT areas or prepares them for a breadth of understanding across an IT field.
 A variety of opportunities also exist to complete course work that will prepare students for industry-recognized examinations and certifications.
 Students are encouraged to work closely with the division chair to plan their programs of study.
-First-Year Compose +ENG101 First +ENG102 First +ENG107 First for F +ENG108 First for F Oral Communicat PROGRAM NOTES: Students must earn a grade of "C" or better for all Any approved gener Oral Communication courses required within the program. + indicates course has prerequisites and/or corequisites.
-Critical Reading Met by CRE101 in Mathematics Any approved gener Overall program minimum G.P.A. = 2.00.
-Mathematics area.
-PROGRAM PREREQUISITES: 3 CREDITS +CRE101 College Critical Reading (3) OR Equivalent as indicated by assessment DISTRIBUTION: Humanities and F Any approved gener Humanities and Fin CIS224 Project Management Microsoft Project for Windows Social and Behavior Any approved gener Social and Behaviora certificates may contain additional course requirements.
-Certificate of Completion in Microsoft Product Specialist (5841) Natural Sciences Any approved gener Natural Sciences are
+First-Year Composition +ENG101 First-Year Composition (3) AND +ENG102 First-Year Composition (3) OR +ENG107 First-Year Composition for ESL (3) AND +ENG108 First-Year Composition for ESL (3) PROGRAM NOTES: Students must earn a grade of "C" or better for all courses required within the program.
+Oral Communication Any approved general education course in the Oral Communication area + indicates course has prerequisites and/or corequisites.
+Critical Reading Met by CRE101 in the Program Prerequisites area 0 Overall program minimum G.P.A. = 2.00.
+PROGRAM PREREQUISITES: 0-3 CREDITS +CRE101 College Critical Reading (3) OR Equivalent as indicated by assessment Mathematics Any approved general education course in the Mathematics area REQUIRED COURSES: 14-27 CREDITS CIS224 Project Management Microsoft Project for Windows Humanities and Fine Arts Any approved general education course in the Humanities and Fine Arts area Complete one of the following certificates.
+Some certificates may contain additional course requirements.
+Certificate of Completion in Network Social and Behavioral Sciences Any approved general education course in the Social and Behavioral Sciences area $\Lambda$ 1 · · · $\Lambda \bar{K}$ C Natural Sciences